Culinary Key

 Conclusion

-The bottom line A digital kitchen diary isn't a long-term IT project — it's a practical tool that most food businesses can have running within a day.
+A digital kitchen diary isn't a long-term IT project — it's a practical tool that most food businesses can have running within a day.
 The time you invest upfront is paid back quickly in faster checks, cleaner records, and one less thing to worry about when an inspector walks through the door.
-If you're currently managing food safety on paper, the question probably isn't whether to switch — it's when.